Concept

 Agents in CAMEL are autonomous entities capable of performing specific tasks through interaction with language models and other components.
 Each agent is designed with a particular role and capability, allowing them to work independently or collaboratively to achieve complex goals.

-All CAMEL agents inherit from the BaseAgent abstract class, which defines two core methods:
+All CAMEL agents inherit from the BaseAgent abstract class, which defines two essential methods:

 The ChatAgent is the primary implementation that handles conversations with language models.
 It supports: